After finishing their undergraduate degrees in business and working a number of years,

 How does it work?

 Auburn's on-campus accounting classes are recorded, and online students view their lectures via streaming video either live or at a time convenient to their work schedules.
-Therefore, online students receive the same instruction and the same degree as their on-campus counterparts.
+Therefore, online students receive the same instruction and degree as their on-campus counterparts.
 The online option of the BSBA in Accountancy is identical to the on-campus option regarding rigor, standards, and student accountability.
 The only difference is that online students are not physically on-campus.

 Admission to the online B.S.B.A. in Accountancy program is limited to second degree seeking candidates only who meet the following criteria: